networkoptix/web_packages/packages/webrtc-stream-manager-v2/docs/architecture.md

 `mediaStreams` metadata.
 If the only viable stream requires transcoding, it skips SRTP and goes straight to `MseRenderer` from the start.

+## Archive playback: frame stepping & continuous reverse (`src/stepping/`)

+Frame-exact archive navigation runs on a companion **fetch session** (an MSE/fMP4 `MediaFetchSession`, independent of the tile's SRTP peer), decoded with WebCodecs — never the live video element.
+One layer stack serves both
+directions:

+- **`BackfillFetcher`** owns the fetch session and pipes it through the `Fmp4Parser` into an anchored **`SampleStore`** (encoded-domain, byte-capped).
+  It aims windows backward (`extendBack`), verifies landings, and pauses delivery at each window end. `setWindowMs` resizes the per-aim window at runtime.
+- **`GopDecoder`** decodes a whole key-led GOP per request and caches every frame tick-keyed under a byte cap, with directional trims (`trimAbove` / `trimBelow`).
+- **`FrameStepper`** — the click-driven prev/next state machine.
+Owns its own decoder; borrows the fetcher.
+- **`ReversePlayer`** — the clock-paced continuous reverse presenter (−1×/−2×/
+  −4×).
+A sibling of `FrameStepper` (not a mode of it), it composes the SAME fetcher/store with its OWN decoder.
+The pacing loop derives the target archive tick from a drift-free wallclock↔archive anchor and keys one wakeup (an injectable `PacerClock`) to the next real sample tick; late wakes paint the floor sample (skip, never slow-motion).
+Supply is kept ahead by widening the window and chaining `extendBack`; starvation is honest `buffering`, bounded then `autostopped` INTO stepping (never disabled for supply).
+Holes are jumped, not crawled.
+At a chunk's start `extendBack` gap-hops: when the default ask would fall in a known recording gap, it re-aims at the previous chunk's tail (chunk oracle), and the archive-start conclusion only stands when the oracle agrees no earlier data exists.
+- **`PlaybackCoordinator`** enforces exactly one engaged consumer of the shared fetcher and implements the stepping↔reverse handoffs (`playReverse` / `pauseReverse` / `enterStepping`), including the autostop-into-stepping landing.

+One uniform fetch-session **speed = 4** serves stepping and every reverse rate (all |rate| ≤ 4), so rate changes are presentation-only — no session reopen.

 ## Which API layer to pick

 | Job | Use | Why |